Weslaco High School

 Weslaco High serves the following areas: Much of Weslaco, Villa Verde, half of Olivarez, the WISD portion of Midway South, the WISD portion of Midway North, and a section of the WISD portion of Mila Doce.

-Music Department
+Music department

-The widely recognized marching band from Weslaco High is the Weslaco Panther Corps.
-Originally the colors of the Corps were green and gold, but later changed to Dark Candy Purple and Crystal White to accommodate the colors of the high school.
+The marching band of Weslaco High is the Weslaco Panther Corps.
+From 1932 to 1967, the colors of the Corps were green and gold (due to acquiring old band uniforms of Baylor University), but it was eventually changed to Dark Purple and White to accommodate the colors of the high school.

 Another department within Weslaco High is the Weslaco High Orchestra.
 No main colors are sported in this group, but purple is the main color over all groups and clubs within the school itself.